Your standard home insurance is unlikely to cover pet damage. But it might be covered under an extended accidental damage policy.

 How can I stop my dog from chewing things?

-Dogs usually chew because they’re bored or because they are suffering from separation anxiety.
+Dogs usually chew because they’re bored or because they’re suffering from separation anxiety.

 If your dog is bored, try getting puzzle toys, such as one that dispenses treats when your dog moves it.
-Flavoured chew toys or hide rings also work well to keep your dog entertained.
+Flavoured chew toys also work well to keep your dog entertained.

 Alleviating their boredom can stop them turning to wires, the carpet or anything else that feels good to chew.
 These tips might work for dogs that suffer from separation anxiety, too.